olofk/edalize/doc/edam/api.rst

 EDA Metadata
 ============

 The EDAM (EDA Metadata) API is a data structure with the intention to describe all input parameters that an EDA tool will need to run synthesis or build a simulation model from a set of HDL files.
 The data described in EDAM is tool-agnostic, with the option to supply tool-specific parameters when required.
-The data structure itself is a tree structure with lists and dictionaries using simple data types as strings and integers for the actual values, and is suitable for (de)serialization with yaml or JSON.
+The data structure itself is a tree structure with lists and dictionaries using simple data types as strings and integers for the actual values, and is suitable for (de)serialization with YAML or JSON.

 Most keys are optional.
 The ones which are required are marked accordingly

 ============ ===================== ===========
 Field Name   Type                  Description
 ============ ===================== ===========
-files         List of File_        Contains all the HDL source files, constraint files,
+files         List of `File`_      Contains all the HDL source files, constraint files,
-                                   vendor IP description files, memory initialization files etc for the project. hooks         List of FIXME        Extra commands to execute at various stages of the project build/run name          String               **Required** Name of the project parameters    Dict of `Parameter`_ Specifies build- and run-time parameters, such as verilog plusargs, VHDL generics, verilog defines etc. tool_options  `Tool Options`_      A dictionary of tool-specific options. toplevel     List of String        Toplevel module(s) for the project vpi          List of `VPI`         VPI modules to build for the project
+                                   vendor IP description files, memory initialization files etc. for the project. hooks         `Hook`_              A dictionary of extra commands to execute at various stages of the project build/run. name          String               **Required** Name of the project parameters    Dict of `Parameter`_ Specifies build- and run-time parameters, such as plusargs, VHDL generics, Verilog defines etc. tool_options  `Tool Options`_      A dictionary of tool-specific options. toplevel     List of String        Toplevel module(s) for the project. vpi          List of `VPI`_        VPI modules to build for the project.
 ============ ===================== ===========